bittokazi/kotlin-kvision-spa-framework/README.md

 ## 💬 Support & Contributing

-- Open an issue or feature request on GitHub
+- Open issues or feature requests on GitHub
-- Fork the repo and submit a pull request
+- Fork the repo and submit pull requests
 - Use GitHub Discussions for community Q&A

 ---